jahabeebs/eidolon-quickstart/README.md

 eidolon-cli actions converse --process-id $PID --body "Hi!
 I made you"
 ```

-On your terminal, you should see the response from the agent.
+In your terminal, you should see the response from the agent.

 ### Troubleshooting